zahidaliayub/RevolutionVR-Final-RVR/README.md

 <a href="http://i.imgur.com/E8ESrsq.png"><img src="http://i.imgur.com/E8ESrsq.png" title="" /></a>

-VOXELS (VOX)
+RevolutionVR (RVR)
 ===========

-www.voxelus.com/
+www.revolutionvr.live/

-What is Voxels?
+What is RevolutionVR?
 ----------------

-Voxels is an experimental in game digital currency created for Voxelus users.
+RevolutionVR is an experimental in game digital currency created for RevolutionVR users.
-Voxels allows for instant payments to anyone, anywhere in the world.
+RevolutionVR allows for instant payments to anyone, anywhere in the world.
-Voxels was built on Litcoin core with modifications.
+RevolutionVR was built on Litcoin core with modifications.
-Voxels uses peer-to-peer technology to operate with no central authority.
+RevolutionVR uses peer-to-peer technology to operate with no central authority.
 Managing transactions and issuing money are carried out collectively by the network.
-Voxels Core is the name of the source software which enables the use of this currency.
+RevolutionVR Core is the name of the source software which enables the use of this currency.

-For more information about Voxelus, visit www.voxelus.com/
+For more information about RevolutionVR, visit www.revolutionvr.live/

 Specs
 -----